access-ci-org/ipf/docs/INSTALL.md

 --resource_name        The name of your resource.
 To find your resource name,
             go to "https://operations.access-ci.org/resources/access-allocated"
-            to find your resource, and use the "Global Resource ID" value, but substitute "access-ci.org" for "xsede.org"
+            to find your resource, and use the "Global Resource ID" value.

 --workflows           Comma delimited list of workflows to configure.
 Values can include:
                              compute, activity, extmodules, services